BrandonBian/SA-SSD/readme.md

 2. I included the ImageSet file in the directory, which specifies the training and validation set of the SA-SSD.

+3. I have trained the SA-SSD for XX epochs, and have uploaded the weights (pkl file).
+You can dowload it from here.

 Hopefully, this debugged repository of SA-SSD will be of help.

 ### Bugs fixed: